How to start (and build) an emergency fund

 - Investments: Investing in the stock market or other speculative ventures carries potential financial risks.
 Your emergency fund should remain safe, accessible and free from market volatility.

-How to rebuild emergency savings
+How to build a medical emergency fund

 Bottom line